malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 _doesn't make it fake_.

-One of the most fascinating results of Gene Sharp's analysis is to recognize that the resulting government structure after it's formation derives, almost linearly, from the source of its creation.
+One of the most fascinating results of Gene Sharp's analysis is to recognize that the resulting government structure after its formation derives, almost linearly, from the source of its creation.
 Governments formed by small groups of elites tend to be less democratic, and governments formed by masses of peoples tend to be _more_ democratic.
 This makes sense, intuitively, because if a small